tonbo-io/fusio-log/README.md

 }
 ```

-2. Implement `Encode` and `Decode` trait for it
+2. Implement `Encode` and `Decode` trait for it.
-3. Start to use fusio-log
+3. Start to use fusio-log.

 ```rust
 #[tokio::main]